openpowerquality/docusaurus/docs/emilia-makai.md

 ---
-title: Deployment: Makai
+title: Makai on Emilia
 sidebar_label: Makai
 ---

 **(Now that we have migrated to Docker for deployment, this provides potentially obsolete installation and deployment instructions.
-Relevant instructions will be migrated to other sections of this documentation site in the near future, and then this file will be deleted.)**
+Updates soon.)**

 Makai has three main components: a Triggering Broker, an Acquisition Broker, and a Triggering Service (the makai daemon).